THIOS: DESIGN SYSTEMS ON AGENT RAILS

 By 2026 the bottleneck in design isn't drawing — it's keeping intent, spec, code, and tokens consistent across that surface count.
 What if the designer's deliverable was the rules, and agents were the IC enforcing them?
 The case study below is the answer.

-The Five-Surface Problem
+The Six-Surface Problem

 Most design systems rot quietly: a hex drifts, a Figma variable disagrees with a CSS custom property, a component ships without an entry in the docs.
 By the time anyone notices, dozens of components reference the wrong value.
-Thios's design decisions live in five places, all readable by agents, all mutually diffable, all referenced from one canonical rule layer:
+Thios's design decisions live in six places, all readable by agents, all mutually diffable, all referenced from one canonical rule layer:

 SurfaceRoleToday